-The programme is closely linked to the internationally well establish research environment at the Department of Veterinary Clinical and Animal Sciences at the University of Copenhagen.
+The programme is closely linked to the internationally well establish research environment at the Department of Veterinary Clinical Sciences at the University of Copenhagen.
 The responsible course leaders from the department are leading within their area of research.
 As follows the Master programme is based on and incorporates the newest research, methods and equipment in the teaching.

 The programme furthermore invites leading international researchers to participate in the teaching.
 In this way the Master students are given the opportunity to learn from the best capacities within the field.